oxidaan/zqloader/README.md

 More about the [Z80 assembled ZQloader]

-zqloader.exe coded in C++ (17)
+zqloader.exe coded in C++ (20)
 ---
-Runs on the host computer.
+Commandline version, runs on the host computer.
 It uses [miniaudio](https://github.com/mackron/miniaudio) to generated loading sounds.
 First it uploads the ZQloader machine code (described above) itself to the ZX spectrum.
 It uses traditional ROM speed for that.

 After that it will read a TAP, TZX or Z80/sna (snapshot) file.
 For TAP or TZX files it will recognize a basic loader, taking the start address from that (as in `RANDOMIZE USR XXXX`) (also read `CLEAR` value, if any).
 Then it will load 1 or more code blocks, which can be a spash screen or machine code, compress them, and send these at turbo speed into the ZX spectrum.
 More about the [C++ ZQloader...]

+zqloaderui.exe coded in C++ (20)
+---
+This is a user interface wrapper written in QT, runs on the host computer.
+It shares common code in a libary with the commandline version of zqloader.exe.

 Compression